 Until then, although I'd had several nominations the Carnegie Medal, shortlistings for major prizes had eluded me, but this changed when I moved to David Fickling Books in 2000 and David published The Shell House, a young adult novel set both in the present and during the First World War.
 This was shortlisted for both the Carnegie Medal and the Guardian Children’s Fiction Prize.
 Sisterland, my next book, was also shortlisted for the Carnegie, and Set in Stone, a Victorian Gothic mystery, won the Costa Children’s Book Prize in 2006 - controversially, as it's a "crossover" title which has also been published in Black Swan, for adults.

 For middle-grade readers I have written several novels including Nevermore, The Treasure House and The Brockenspectre.
-For Usborne, I collaborated with two friends, Adele Geras and Ann Turnbull, on the Historical House series – six linked novels set in the same London house and following the stories of the girls who lived there at different periods.
+For Usborne, I collaborated with two friends, Adele Geras and Ann Turnbull, on 6 Chelsea Walk (originally published as the Historical House series, now reissued with new titles and covers).
+These are six linked novels set in the same London house and following the stories of the girls who lived there at different periods.

 My stories for younger readers include Posy, Lob, Barney the Boat Dog and the Cat Tales series, and have given me the chance to work with outstanding illustrators Pam Smy, Catherine Rayner and John Francis.
 Lob, a story for readers of about seven and above, is illustrated by the brilliant Pam Smy, and is based on a poem by Edward Thomas, one of my favourite poets.